 3. Show you can look after a house

-Proving you can look after a rental property when you’ve got no rental experience is tough – but not impossible.
+Proving you can look after a rental property as a first-time renter when you’ve got no rental experience is tough – but not impossible.
 If you’ve just sold your house, get a letter, or provide the phone number of the agent you sold your house through.
 This can explain to your agent or landlord how well-presented your house was for inspections.
 A phone or written reference from a long-time friend, or current / ex-employer mentioning how well your house / work space is kept can also help.